ivanscorral/Phototron/README.md

 We welcome contributions!
 If you would like to help improve Phototron, please feel free to fork the repository, make your changes, and submit a pull request.

-## Contact

-(Provide information on how to reach out to the maintainers for support, questions, or discussions.)

----

-Remember to replace placeholders like `<insert Swift version>` with actual information when finalizing the README.
-This template provides a structured outline to help developers understand what Phototron is, how to get started with it, and where to find more information.